matiwinnetou/play-hysterix/README.md

 - 0.2.2 - concurrency bug fix in controller
 - 0.2.3 - initial support for circuit breaker + bug fixes
-- 0.2.4 - replaced synchronized with ReentrantLock and simplified request cache
+- 0.2.4 - replaced synchronized with ReentrantLock and simplified request cache next (snapshot) - time windowed and global statistics for requests

 ## TODO
-- introduce a global statistics that does not include time window (whole session)
+- graphite reporter
 - semaphore - to limit number of concurrent requests from a server to prevent (network and io contention)
 - configurable retry counter and retry delay - does not help to fail fast but somebody may like this
 - more intelligent circuit breaker, maybe slowly reducing load as opposed to binary flip, e.g. sentries project (https://github.com/erikvanoosten/sentries)
 - rewrite to Scala and use Scala future, enable Java API to work
-- think over how to detect an end to web request -> in HysterixRequestLog (is really tricky, since we don't know number of requests upfront)
+- think over how to detect an end to web request -> in HysterixRequestLog (is really tricky, since we don't know number of requests (commands) upfront)
-- INSPECT THREAD SAFETY of the library
 - JavaDocs
 - Unit tests

-## REAL FUTURE
-- use akka to publish metrics to a central server
-- graphite reporter?

-## Nice to solve
-- cyclic dep -> HysterixCommand <-> HysterixHttpRequestsCache